Meet the Instructors

 Meet Our Instructors

-Stephanie Gush is a Penn State graduate with a bachelor of arts degree in Art, with an emphasis in printmaking.
-She has been involved with the CFAC for nineteen years, beginning as an instructor for art camps and after school art classes.
+Stephanie Gush is a Penn State graduate with a bachelor of arts degree in Art, with an emphasis on printmaking.
+She has been involved with the CFAC for eighteen years, beginning as an instructor for art camps and after-school art classes.
 She enjoys working with Penn State students to develop and promote art programs for all ages.
-Stephanie freelances in graphic design and illustration, paints, creates with dried gourds, enjoys hiking, and volunteers at community art events.
+Stephanie freelances in graphic design and illustration, paints, enjoys hiking and volunteers at community art events.
 She has experience teaching printmaking, bookmaking, drawing/painting to children and adults.